Modify code

 Single-core application

-The Eclipse IDE for ModusToolbox™ software uses the standard Eclipse rename functionality.
+Eclipse for ModusToolbox™ software uses the standard Eclipse rename functionality.
 That is, right-click on the application and select

 Rename